fbpx

 Why does it take so long to publish the text of a speech?

-Each speech undergoes a thorough editing process in which references are checked against original sources and any changes are reviewed and approved by the speaker.
-This process can take a week or longer for editors, who are responsible for BYU Speeches and many other publications.
-However, we strive to have the text of a speech up on our website within a week of its delivery.
-If you are looking for a speech that was given over a month ago and the text is still not available, feel free to email us to ask about its status.
+Each speech we publish undergoes a thorough editing process in which references are checked against original sources and any changes are reviewed and approved by the speaker.
+This process can take a few weeks for editors, who are responsible for BYU Speeches and many other publications.
+However, we strive to have the text of a speech up on our website as soon as possible.
+If you are looking for a speech that was given over a month ago and the text is still not available, feel free to email us at speeches@byu.edu to ask about its status.

 Why are some addresses not published?